thusoy/python-crypt/README.md

                             brute force.
 Default: 5000
       -a {sha256,sha512}, --algo {sha256,sha512}
                             Which algorithm to use.
 Default: sha512
+      -s, --single-prompt   Don't ask to repeat the password

 **NB**: You'd probably guess from this being a pure-python implementation of a compute-heavy operation, but I just have to say this explicitly: Do not use this for performance-critical applications!
 Performance is roughly five orders of magnitude slower than the plain C version.